 The record features Lionel Loueke, Jason Lindner, Omer Avital, Gimar Gomes as well as a guest appearance by Angelique Kidjo.

-Daniel toured for 5 years with Grammy winning singer Angelique Kidjo's.
+Daniel is currently on a world tour with legend David Byrne.
+He toured for 5 years with Grammy winning singer Angelique Kidjo's.
 He has played and recorded with many artists such as Sting, Youssou N'Dour, Dianne Reeves, Omara Portuondo, Tom Harrell, Wynton Marsalis, Meshell Ndegeocello and many more.
 Daniel came up in the Smalls scene of the 1990's and during that time was a member of Jason Lindner's acclaimed bigband and as well as Omer Avital's sextet.

 Daniel is a co-leader of acclaimed band Third World Love with Avishai Cohen, Omer Avital and Yonatan Avishai, and tours frequently with clarinetist and saxophonist Anat Cohen's band.

 As founder of NY based music house HiHAt.tv, he has written and produced dozens of spots for television and the web.